fbrossar25/Free-Games-Bot/README.md

 - Without any options, the bot will fetch free games on each programmed websites
 - Options are :
   - ping : basic ping response
-  - schedule : create a scheduled tasks which will run in the channel using GAMES_CRON value in .env file by default.
-If cron expression is provided, the will attempt to use it or fallback to default cron expression, see [cron expressions here](https://crontab.guru/every-day-at-1am).
+  - schedule : create a scheduled tasks which will run in the channel using WEEKLY_ANNOUNCE value in .env file by default.
+If cron expression or simple D:HH:MM rule is provided, will attempt to use it or fallback to default rule defined in .env file.
+See [cron expressions here](https://crontab.guru/every-day-at-1am) to learn more about cron.
   - cancel : cancel scheduled tasks for this channel
   - next : print when the next notofications will occur
-  - help : print help about !games command with no arguments
+  - help : print help about the bot's command with no arguments
   - usage : print info about all commands of the bot
   - sources : print the list of known sources
-  -

 ## Examples
 ![Example 1](./img/cancel.png)